-- I. LDC Section 25-12-243, (Local Amendments to the International Residential Code), R322.2.1 Elevation requirements states that: Buildings and structures shall have the lowest floors elevated a minimum of one foot above the design flood elevation. - VARIANCE REQUESTED: The applicant requests a variance to International Residential Code section R322.2.1., to allow the finished floor of the proposed building addition to be at the level of the 100-year or design flood elevation (722.0 feet). - II.
-LDC Section 25-12-3, (Local Amendments to the Building Code), Section 1612.4.3 Means of Egress provides that normal access to a building shall be by direct connection with an area that is a minimum of one foot above the design flood elevation. - VARIANCE REQUESTED: The applicant requests a variance to Building Code Section 1612.4.3, to allow an addition to a single family residential building to be constructed without normal access, either vehicular or pedestrian, to an area that is a minimum of one foot above the design flood elevation.
-The majority of the lot is in the 100-year floodplain of Lake Travis.
-The 100-year floodplain depth at the house is 1.4 feet. - III.
-LDC Section 25-12-3, (Local Amendments to the Building Code), Section G102.3 Nonconforming Uses prohibits expanding, changing, enlarging, or altering the use of a premises in a way which increases its nonconformity. - VARIANCE REQUESTED: The applicant requests a variance to Building Code Section G102.3 to allow enlarging the total conditioned area on the property that does not have safe access out of the floodplain. - IV.
-LDC Section 25-7-152 Dedication of Easements and Rights-of-Way requires that the owner of real property proposed to be developed dedicate to the public an easement or right-of-way for a drainage facility, open or enclosed, and stormwater flow to the limits of the 100-year floodplain. - VARIANCE REQUESTED: The applicant requests a variance to exclude the footprint of the building from the requirement to dedicate a drainage easement to the full extent of the 100-year floodplain. - V. LDC Section 25-7-92 (B) Encroachment on Floodplain Prohibited prohibits encroachment of a building on the 100-year floodplain.
+I. LDC Section 25-12-3, (Local Amendments to the Building Code), Section 1612.4.3 Means of Egress provides that normal access to a building shall be by direct connection with an area that is a minimum of one foot above the design flood elevation.

+VARIANCE REQUESTED: The applicant requests a variance to Building Code Section 1612.4.3, to allow the replacement of an existing building located on the property to be constructed without normal access, either vehicular or pedestrian, to an area that is a minimum of one foot above the design flood elevation.
+Portions of the lot are in 100-year and the 25-year floodplains of the Kincheon Branch of Williamson Creek.
+The floodplain depths on the property at the right of way along Convict Hill Rd are listed below.

+Depth of water: 100-year flood event 25-year flood event At the West Entrance to Parking Lot 2.9 ft.
+1.9 ft.
+At the Ease Entrance to Parking Lot 2.2 ft.
+1.2 ft.

+II.
+LDC Section 25-12-3, (Local Amendments to the Building Code), Section G102.3 Nonconforming Uses prohibits expanding, changing, enlarging, or altering the use of a premises in a way which increases its nonconformity.

-VARIANCE REQUESTED: The applicant requests a variance to allow placement of the building addition within the 100-year floodplain of Lake Travis.
+VARIANCE REQUESTED: The applicant requests a variance to Building Code Section G102.3 to allow enlarging and changing the total conditioned area on the property that does not have safe access out of the floodplain.